telerik/kendo-pack-fonts/README.md

             }
         ]
     ```

     > **Important**
     > * The `fontFamily` has to be the name you use in CSS for your `font-family` declarations.
     > * The `fontWeight` and `fontStyle` have to be either `"normal"`, `"bold"`, or`"italic"`.
     > * The `src` is the path to the font file.

-3. Run the `kendo-pack-fonts` command from the directory.
+1. Run the `kendo-pack-fonts` command from the directory.

     cd /path/to/fonts/directory
     kendo-pack-fonts > fonts.js

     The module bundles the fonts into JavaScript code and dumps it into standard output.
 In the example above, the code is redirected to a `fonts.js` file.

-4. Load the file with a script file to your page.
+1. Load the file with a script file to your page.

     ```
         <head>
           ...
           <script src="fonts.js"></script>
     ```

     While placing it in the `<head>` is not a requirement, it is strongly recommended.
 The script injects the `@font-face` declarations into the page with the `document.write` setup.
 Do not attempt to load it with RequireJS or similar tools, because it will not work.

+# Sample Page

+The `sample` folder contains a page that uses packed "DejaVu Sans" fonts.
+It was created using the steps described above.

 ## Pros and Cons